prathamdby/lexis/README.md

 - `!test <message>` - Test how the bot would respond to a specific message
   - Shows match confidence scores
   - Displays exact response that would be sent

+### AI Commands

+- `!ask <question>` - Ask a question and get an answer from the knowledge base using AI
+  - Uses OpenAI to generate accurate answers based on the knowledge base
+  - Provides detailed, contextual responses that match the knowledge base
+  - Implements user-based rate limiting to prevent abuse

 ### Basic Commands